Check My Ads: History

 Prior to Check My Ads, Nandini Jammi had co-founded and run the social media watchdog organization Sleeping Giants, which focused on pressuring companies to remove their advertising from far-right websites.
 Claire Atkin was a marketer who had become concerned about the role of online advertising in enabling disinformation, and its ultimate influence in elections.
 In January 2020 they published their first issue of Branded, a newsletter where they describe their research into advertising technology (adtech) and problems they identify.
 In June 2020, Jammi and Atkin co-founded the Check My Ads consulting agency.
 In October 2021, they co-founded the Check My Ads Institute, a non-profit group to focus on investigative research.

 Organizations and publications

 Check My Ads Institute

-In October 2021, Atkin and Jammi created the Check My Ads Institute, a non-profit watchdog organization focused on advertising technology, its role in promoting hate speech, and fraud within the industry.
-The Institute will focus more deeply on the investigative reporting Atkin and Jammi have done into advertising's enablement of bad faith publishers, and pushing for public accountability the advertising industry's role in enabling online misinformation and hate.
-Atkin has said that she expects the non-profit work will become her and Jammi's primary focus, though they will continue to consult.
+In October 2021, Atkin and Jammi created the Check My Ads Institute, a non-profit watchdog organization focused on advertising technology, its role in promoting harmful websites and fraud within the industry.
+The Institute has expanded its focus beyond the investigative reporting Atkin and Jammi have done into advertising's enablement of bad faith publishers.
+The Institute currently has three primary program areas: Policy, Research and Industry Engagement, and Communications.

 Branded

-Jammi and Atkin write a newsletter called Branded, where they publish their research into how adtech funds what they call "bad faith publishers": sites that publish fake news, misinformation, or conspiracy theories, or sites engaged in ad fraud.
+Jammi and Atkin previously wrote a newsletter called Branded, where they published their research into how adtech funds what they call "bad faith publishers": sites that publish fake news, misinformation, or conspiracy theories, or sites engaged in ad fraud.
 They published their first issue in January 2020.
 As of October 2021, Branded had approximately 8,000 subscribers.